python/peps/pep-0684-per-interpreter-gil.rst

 * stops sharing the GIL between interpreters, given sufficient isolation
 * adds several new interpreter config options for isolation settings
-* adds public C-API for fine-grain control when creating interpreters
+* adds public C-API for fine-grained control when creating interpreters
 * keeps incompatible extensions from causing problems

 The GIL